murchandamus/bips/bip-update-process.md

     Some reviewers of this BIP raised that in a process that outlines the workflow of Bitcoin Improvement _Proposals_ using "Proposed" as a status field value was overloading the term: clearly _proposals_ are proposed at all stages of the process.
-However, it fits the situation best: it does not imply that it needs no further changes like "complete", is less subjective than "ready", communicates that the author is putting it forth for the community to decide whether to adopt it.
+However, it fits the situation best: it does not imply that it needs no further changes like "complete", is less subjective than "ready", communicates that the authors are putting it forth for the community to decide whether to adopt it.
 [^rejection]: **Why can proposals remain in Draft or Proposed indefinitely?**
-    The automatic 3-year timeout of BIPs has led to some disagreement in the past and seems unnecessary in cases where the author is still active in the community and still considers their idea worth pursuing.
+    The automatic 3-year timeout of BIPs has led to some disagreement in the past and seems unnecessary in cases where the authors are still active in the community and still considers their idea worth pursuing.
 On the other hand, proposals that appear stale may be tested and cleared out after only one year which should achieve the main goal of the original rule.
 [^abandoned]: **Why was the Abandoned Status introduced?**